gabriel-joe/process-manager/README.md

 # process-manager
 An Example of one application using Spring Boot + Vue.js

-####
-TO START SPRING BOOT APPLICATION DO:
+## Pre requirements
+- Install nodeJS

+## To start the back-end you need to do these steps:
-1 - Enter folder process-manager-app
+- Enter folder process-manager-app

-2 - run this command "./gradlew bootRun"
+- run this command "./gradlew bootRun"

-#####
-TO START WEB APPLICATION DO:
+## To start the back-end you need to do these steps:

-1- Enter folder process-manager-web
+- Enter folder process-manager-app

-2 - Run this command "npm run dev"
+- run this command "npm run dev"

-Pre Requirements -

-1 - Install NodeJs